dpuwebservices/wordpress-themes/news-home/README.md

 **Adding the page:**
 - Go to Pages > All Pages.
 - The page "DePaul News Website (DO NOT DELETE)" was added.
 - Using the Text Editor, the HTML code to format the page have been added.
-Refer to code-for-page-post.html
+Refer to [code](code-for-page-post.html)
 - The 'shortcodes' copied from the two widgets were added to the code.
 - In the Page Attributes settings, "Page - Full Width No Content Header" should be selected.
-Refer to screenshot:

 ![Alt text](screenshots/page-attributes.png "Page Attribute Setting")